Where to Find Help Writing Your Resume

-A resume is a very short document, but nothing is more important than a properly-formatted, well-thought-out resume if you're job hunting.
+A resume is a very short document.
+If you're job hunting, few things are more important than a properly-formatted, well-thought-out resume.
 Writing a resume can be a daunting task because you need to make sure you include all the necessary information while keeping the document to a manageable size.
-Even if you've worked hard to write your resume and think it doesn't need improvement, it’s helpful to have it reviewed by an (objective) experienced professional.
+Even if you've worked hard to write your resume and think it doesn't need improvement, it’s helpful to have it reviewed by an objective experienced professional.

 Where to Find Resume Writing Help

-There are a number of options available for getting help with your resume to ensure the final draft is going to get a second look by employers.
+There are numerous options available for getting help with your resume to ensure that the final draft will be looked at by employers more than once.
 You may be excellent at your job with the credentials to prove it, but if your resume doesn't shine, it may end up at the bottom of the pile, or worse.

 College Career Offices